Ideles in higher dimension

 is dense.
 It suffices to show that $I_{l-1}$ is dense in $I_l$.
 By Corollary~\ref{corocontimm} this follows from the fact that the image of the map

 has dense image where each summand on the right hand side has the canonical topology, see Definition~\ref{MilTop}.
-The latter density follows from the next lemma, whose simple proof is left to the reader. \begin{lem} Given a finite family of inequivalent discrete valuations $v_1,\ldots , v_s$ on $F$ the map
+The latter density follows from the following approximation lemma. \begin{lem} Given a finite family of inequivalent discrete valuations $v_1,\ldots , v_s$ on $F$ the map

 has dense image, where $F_{v_i}$ is the henselization of $F$ at $v_i$. \end{lem} \end{proof}